devkiraa/Mail-Generation/README.md

     You can use variables, prefix them with $ sign.
     ```markdown
     Hi $NAME, your mail id is $EMAIL

+    NAME,EMAIL,Ticket_Number,Ticket-ID are columns in csv file.
+    these are must.
     ```

 6. **Prepare your data in `data.csv` file**.
 The first line (headers) must contain 'EMAIL' (uppercase) parameter.